-Men are in a epic battle for their soul.
+Men are in a epic battle for their souls.
 Too many men have neglected their duty to sons, boys, young men, women, family and the community.
-This derelict of duties and responsibilities has harmed a generation of children and especially young Generation X and Millennial Men.
-They are in the fight of their life!
-Many are angry, hurt and spiritually lonely.
-They have been abandon by their dads and are feeling the pains of neglect.
-The Author, Abolitionist and Washington, DC Ward 8 former resident Frederick Douglass said, “It’s easier to build strong children than to repair broken men.”
-We need to confess and own our neglect!
+This derelict of duties and responsibilities has harmed a generation of children and the community.

-Call for Duty Men’s Conference meets on the third Saturday of the month from 10 am to 12 noon.
-We organize tactics, strategies and programs that will benefit our sons, boys, young men and every member.
-We will brainstorm ideas, discuss needs and devise plans that benefits all men.
+Call for Duty Men’s Conference meets on the third Saturday of the month from 6 pm to 8 pm and daily in our Facebook Group, where we brainstorm, discuss, devise, organize, plan tactics, strategies and programs that will benefit our sons, boys, young men and adult men.
+We also reserve time to establish personal relationships, forge friendships and everlasting bonds.

 If you seek and desire to help boys, young men and adult brothers succeed in life, then I implore you to sign up for duty today!

 SIGN UP HERE: https://bit.ly/34tAknH

 Membership is free and open to men 18 and up everywhere.
 We will establish an High School pilot program called “CALL FOR DUTY CADET ACADEMY,” where we will transition and initiate boys and young men between 15-25 into responsible manhood.
 I look forward to welcoming all our new members.